alphagov/forms/design/features/file-upload/README.md

 > - text (.json, .odt, .rtf, .txt)
 > Each file must be smaller than 7MB.

-When the user presses ‘Choose file’ it opens up the device’s default file browsing window and the user can select a file from the system.
+When the user presses ‘choose file’ it opens up the device’s default file browsing window and the user can select a file from the system.
 Depending on their device or operating system, the unsupported files won’t be displayed or won’t be selectable.

-When they confirm, the file name and type would be displayed next to the ‘Choose file’ button.
-Then the user can press continue to upload the file and is taken to another page to ‘Check their uploaded file”.
+When they confirm, the file name and type will be displayed next to the ‘choose file’ button.
+Then the user can press continue to upload the file and is taken to another page to ‘Check their uploaded file’.

 The user can also drag a file over the ‘Choose file’ area, but with the standard file upload component it’s not very clear that this is possible.
 The new enhanced file upload component has clearer and better support for dropping files, and we will be using it once the issue we raised is addressed.

 **Error messages**